Patil (title)

-Patil (meaning "village headman") is an Indian last name and a title or surname.
+The Patil (Hindi: पाटिल) (meaning "village headman") is an Indian last name and a title or surname.
 The female variant of the title is Patlin or Patlinbai, and is also used to describe the wife of a Patil.

-In ancient times, a Patil was the head of a village working under a Deshmukh who was head of the district.
-Under Deccan sultanates, and the Maratha empire, the Patil was the village headman and the most important Vatandar of the village.
+Patil is the Marathi apabhramsha of the word "Pattakil".
+During the Shilahara period, "pattakil" was the designation of the officer responsible for tax collection and local administration.
+Historically, a Patil was the head of a village working under a Deshmukh who was head of the district.
+Under Deccan sultanates, and the Maratha Empire, the Patil was the village headman and the most important Vatandar of the village.
 His main duties were to be the collector of revenue, as well as being the head of police and justice.

 In Konkan, a Patil was called "Khot".
 Historian Ness writes that "what the Patil and Kulkarni were to a village, the Deshmukh or Deshpande were to the district, or Pargana".